-6.3 All ethical review is to be timely, efficient and transparent.
-The review must be based upon the content of the National Statement, using ethical principles outlined in the Human Research Ethics Guidelines, and the qualifying criteria and processes outlined above and in detail in the Human Research Ethics – Procedures.
+7.3 All ethical review is to be timely, efficient and transparent.
+The review must be based upon the content of the National Statement, using ethical principles outlined in the Human Research Ethics Guidelines and the qualifying criteria and processes outlined above and in detail in the Human Research Ethics – Procedures.

-7.1 The conduct of a human research project must comply with the protocol approved by the ethical review process, as well as the conditions of ethics approval stipulated by the ethical review body or University.
+8.1 The conduct of a human research project must comply with the protocol approved by the ethical review process, as well as the conditions of ethics approval stipulated by the ethical review body or university.

-7.2 All members of a research team have shared responsibility for the ethical conduct of research, and must be aware of and satisfied with the degree to which the conduct of the research meets the national requirements and University policy.
+8.2 All members of a research team have shared responsibility for the ethical conduct of research and must be aware of and satisfied with the degree to which the conduct of the research meets the national requirements and university policy.

-7.3 The chief investigator (who must be a USC staff member) has ultimate responsibility for the ethical conduct of the project, and is responsible for ensuring that all personnel involved in human research or other relevant activities are competent, receive appropriate training for the procedures they perform, and are adequately supervised by a competent person.
+8.3 The chief investigator (who must be a USC staff member) has ultimate responsibility for the ethical conduct of the project and is responsible for ensuring that all personnel involved in human research or other relevant activities are competent, receive appropriate training for the procedures they perform, and are adequately supervised by a competent person.

-8.2 The USC HREC provides an annual report to the Academic Board, via the Research Committee.
-The HREC Chairperson may be invited to attend the Research Committee to present the annual report.
+9.2 The USC HREC annual report is provided to Research Committee, Academic Board and the Audit and Risk Management Committee as per the HREC Terms of Reference.
+The HREC Chairperson may be invited to attend Research Committee to present the annual report.